-- How to Get There: Thrissur is located in central...
-Kerala, in southern India.
-It's a two hour drive from Kochi.
+- How to get there: Thrissur is located in central Kerala, in southern India.
+It's a two-hour drive from Kochi.
 You can also travel there by train and bus.
-Swaraj Round, or Thrissur Round, is the local name for circular road around the center of the city.
+Swaraj Round, or Thrissur Round, is the local name for the circular road around the center of the city.

 Kila Raipur Rural Olympics

 The fun doesn't end at the end of the day.
-Each evening there's a cultural feast featuring top... notch folk singers, Bhangra, and Gidha players.
-The program continues well past midnight on all three day of the festival.
+Each evening there's a cultural feast featuring top-notch folk singers, Bhangra, and Gidha players.
+The program continues well past midnight on all three days of the festival.

 - When: Three days during early February each year.

-- How to Get There: The Kila Raipur Rural Olympics is held about 30 minutes south of Ludhiana, in Punjab.
+- How to get there: The Kila Raipur Rural Olympics is held about 30 minutes south of Ludhiana, in Punjab.
 Kila Raipur is well connected by rail, road, and even air.
-Ludhiana is 3 hours train journey, or 40 minutes flight, from Delhi.
+Ludhiana is a 3-hour train journey, or 40 minutes flight, from Delhi.
 Delhi by Foot usually runs tours there.

 Karni Mata Festival

-- When: The largest festival takes place in March or April, during Navratras (from Chaitra Shukla Ekam to Chaitra Shukla Dashmi) on the Hindu calendar.
-The second smaller festival is... held in October or November, also during the Navratras (from Ashvin Shukla to Ashwin Shukla Dashmi).
+- When: The largest festival takes place in March or April, during Navaratri.
+The second smaller festival is held in October or November, also during Navaratri.

 Nag Panchami isn't for the faint of heart!
 This festival is devoted to snakes, which are especially dug out of the ground and gathered for the occasion.